dberghi/AV-SELD/README.md

 ## 2 - TRAINING

-You can customize you training by setting the input string argument "INFO" in `scripts/2_train.sh`.
+You can customize your training by setting the input string argument "INFO" in `scripts/2_train.sh`.
 You can also set the number of epochs ("EPOCHS") and learning rate ("LR").
+Even though we trained all our models for 50 epochs, they usually converge within the first 10 epochs.
+Therefore, we recommend setting the number of epochs to 10.
 Note, the input arguments that you parse from the bash script will override the configuration settings in `core/config.py`.
 Start the training by running:

 	bash scripts/2_train.sh